1) Why do we have representative government in most democracies?

 26) What are the legal declarations of a party candidate?

 Answer: Details of assets and liabilities of the candidate and his or her family and Educational qualifications of the candidate.

-27) Why has personal information of a candidate to be made public?
+27) Why has the personal information of a candidate to be made public?

-Answer: This information needs to be made public as it provides an opportunity to the voters to make their decisions on the basis of the information provided by the candidates.
+Answer: This information needs to be made public as it provides an opportunity for the voters to make their decisions on the basis of the information provided by the candidates.

 28) Why are election campaigns needed?